Iteranya/anita-cms/README.md

 Manage everything from one cozy dashboard:

 *   View, edit, and delete pages
+*   Build and manage custom forms
-* Access forms and submissions
+*   Access form submissions and export to CSV
-* Configure AI settings
-* Update mail and site settings
+*   Configure AI, mail, and global site settings
-* Tag any page as your **Home, Blog, Contact, and more** page — no IDE required!
+*   Tag any page as your **Home, Blog, Contact, or any other custom page** — no IDE required!

 ---

 ### 📝 Pages (Asta & Aina)

-Hybrid content management, your way:
+Hybrid content management that adapts to your needs.
+Create, design, and publish everything without ever touching the backend code.

 *   **Markdown Mode (Asta Editor)**

-  * Perfect for blogs and documentation
+    *   Perfect for blogs, documentation, and content-rich articles.
-  * Real-time preview + syntax highlighting
+    *   Real-time preview and syntax highlighting.
-  * AI-assisted writing and rewriting
+    *   AI-assisted writing to draft, rewrite, and refine your text.

 *   **HTML Mode (Aina Generator)**

-  * AI-powered website creation
-  * Visual builder with layout suggestions
-  * One-click “Make it Pop” button for instant client happiness
+    *   An AI powerhouse for visual creation.
+Aina is fully aware of your site's backend routes and APIs.
+    *   **API-Aware Generation**: Tell Aina to create a blog homepage, and she'll generate the HTML and JavaScript needed to fetch and display posts from the correct API endpoint.
+The same goes for blog templates or any custom page interacting with the backend.
+    *   **Form Attachment**: Need a contact form you just built in the admin panel?
+Aina can seamlessly "attach" and render it on any page, already wired up to the forms API.
+    *   **Total Visual Control**: Generate entire landing pages, "About Us" sections, or a unique `/best_cat` page, all through conversational prompts.

 *Switch freely between Markdown and HTML — no reloads, no fuss.*

+> **The Power Trio**: Use the **Admin Panel** to create a custom form, prompt **Aina** to design a contact page and include that form, then switch to **Asta** to write the perfect welcoming text in Markdown.
+All done in minutes, zero coding required.

 ---